adarsh-chakraborty/React-Notes/README.md

 - Not Optimized for high frequency changes.
 (Multiple times per second)
 - It's shouldn't be replaced with all components.
+- ContextAPI has no way of knowing which data is changed and handle component re-render accordingly.
+- Hence, Context API repaints all components when context changes.
+- So, all components that uses it gets re-rendered.
+So performance can be effected.

 ***